-The Japanese economy has been in a prolonged recession, with many banks weighed down by large-scale nonperforming loans.
+The Japanese economy has been in a prolonged recession, with many banks weighed down by large-scale non-performing loans.
 The primary cause has been a sharp fall in land prices that began in late 1991.
-The Ministry of Finance (MOF), once Japan's primary regulatory agency, ' was slow in reacting to this problem.2 Recently, harsh criticism has been directed at the MOF's so-called "forbearance" or "buy-time" policy, which allowed banks to keep nonperforming loans on their balance sheets in the hope that the economy and real estate market would recover in the not-too-distant future.3
+The Ministry of Finance (MOF), once Japan's primary regulatory agency1, was slow in reacting to this problem2.
+Recently, harsh criticism has been directed to the MOF's so-called "forbearance" or "buy-time" policy, which allowed banks to keep non-performing loans on their balance sheets in the hope that the economy and real estate market would recover in the not-too-distant future3.

-As argued by many authors including Cargill (2000), the failure to promptly solve the nonperforming-loan problem generated a credit crunch.
-It has contributed to stagnant or declining real GDP growth for almost a decade and has interfered with the efforts by the Bank of Japan (BOJ) to stimulate the economy.
+As argued by many authors including Cargill (2000), the failure to promptly solve the non-performing loan problem generated a credit crunch.
+It has contributed to stagnant or declining real GDP growth for almost a decade and has interfered with the Bank of Japan's (BOJ) efforts to stimulate the economy.

 Note, however, that purely from the banks' perspective, the forbearance policy itself can be a rational choice.
 This is because under the stochastic circumstances with potentially large losses associated with write-offs, the option to wait (delay write-offs) should have some value.
-Hence, in deciding whether to write off their nonperforming loans immediately the banks should weigh the value of the option to wait against the (net) value of carrying out the write-off immediately.
+Hence, in deciding whether to write off their non-performing loans immediately the banks should weigh between the value of the option to wait and the (net) value of carrying out write-off immediately.

-Hoshi (2000) pointed out that if banks are not required by the authorities to disclose the true magnitude of their nonperforming loans, there is no incentive to dispose of such loans.
-Rather, the banks tend to increase their lending to riskier projects.
-The true problem caused by nonperforming loans, he argues, is that banks lose their incentive to lend to manufacturing corporations (among others) with prospective projects, which might damage the intermediation function of banks.4 If the social costs caused by the damage of banks' financial intermediary function outweigh the subsidy costs, then it might be justified to use public funds to push self-help efforts on banks to clean up their nonperforming loans.5 At last, in March 1998 and 1999, the Japanese government injected public funds into some banks as capital support.6 The use of public funds was justified with the judgment that a prompt
+Hoshi (2000) pointed out that under the condition of banks not required by the authorities to disclose the true magnitude of their non-performing loans, there is no incentive to dispose of their non-performing loans.
+Rather, they tend to increase their lending to riskier projects.
+The true problem caused by non-performing loans, Hoshi (2000) argues, is that banks lose their incentive to lend to (possibly manufacturing) corporations with prospective projects, which might damage the intermediation function of banks4.
+If the social costs caused by the damage of banks' financial intermediary function outweigh the subsidy costs, then it might

-In June 1998, the Financial Supervisory Agency (FSA) was established, directly under the prime minister and independent of the MOF.
+1 In June 1998, the Financial Supervisory Agency (FSA) was established, directly under the prime minister and independent of the MOF.
 The functions of monitoring financial markets and supervising financial institutions were transferred from the MOF to the FSA.
-In July 2000, the FSA was upgraded to the Financial Services Agency responsible for wide-ranging matters related to the financial system.
-The MOF became mainly responsible for budgetary and taxation matters.
+In July 2000, the FSA was upgraded to the Financial Agency (FA) responsible for wide-ranging matters related to the financial system.
+The MOF became mainly in charge of budgetary and taxation matters.

-Ito (2000) pointed out that bank analysts at brokerage firms began to discuss a potential nonperforming-loan problem in 1992-93, but the MOF was reluctant to force banks to disclose the specific amounts of their nonperforming loans.
+$^{^{2}}$ Ito (2000) pointed out that bank analysts at brokerage firms began to discuss a potential non-performing loan problem in 1992-93, but the MOF was reluctant to force banks to disclose the specific amounts of their non-performing loans.

-^{3.} As explained by Ueda (2000), with the exception of a brief period around 1975, postwar Japan had never experienced a decline in land prices.
-Thus, no time-series analysis of Japanese land prices through the late 1980s would have given a high probability of a sharp fall in land prices in 1990.
+3 As explained by Ueda (2000), with the exception of a brief period around 1975, postwar Japan had never experienced a decline in land prices.
+Thus, no time series analysis of Japanese land price through the late 1980s would have given a high probability of a sharp fall in land prices in 1990.